 Calcium channel blockers

 Calcium channel blockers affect the muscle cells in your arteries which help the blood vessels relax and widen.
 This results in increased blood flow through your coronary arteries thus reducing or preventing angina.
 Certain calcium channel blockers slow the heart rate which reduces workload on your heart.

 Angiotensin Converting Enzyme (ACE) inhibitors block an enzyme that produces angiotensin II, a substance which constricts your blood vessels.
 By blocking the formation of this substance, it helps relax your blood vessels to reduce blood pressure and workload on your heart.

-Most importantly, lifestyle changes are crucial after you’ve had an angioplasty and stent.
+Most importantly, lifestyle changes are crucial after surgery.
 A combination of regular exercise, a prudent diet, quitting smoking (if you smoke), stress management, and behaviour modification to help you stick with it are all key pieces of the lifestyle puzzle.

 Angioplasty is not a “cure” for your coronary artery disease.
 Like with medications, the procedure simply buys you more time to make important lifestyle changes which can reduce your risk of arteries reoccluding (blocking up again) or other arteries plugging up for a first time.